hindutva/hindutva.github.io/main/rivals/abe-disease/0-theism/secularism.md

     - Secularism is the new state/ political religion. - Sandeep B.
     - Poison to heathens and rejection of their "superstitions".

+## Individual vs community
+- Natural religions are naturally communal - they have systems for regulating interactions at the level of family, clan, social stratum, society.
+Secularism naturally counters this.

 ### Anti-nationalism
 Secularism sometimes manifests as anti-nationalism - as in the case of opposition to state shinTo of Japan or hindutva of India.
 There is here an explicit rejection of a (quasi-)deified national spirit (kokutai of the japanese, or bhArata-mAta of hindus).
 Origins of such rejection are considered in a separate section.